-After all that experience I can truly say that I serve women!
+After all that experience I can truly say that I serve birthing people!
 I can help…

 - Whip your nutrition game into shape

-- With suggestions that will only be made with your best interest in mind
+- Give suggestions that will only be made with your best interest in mind

 - Give guidance on how particular supplements or nutrients reduce various risks in pregnancy, birth and postpartum.
 For example: premature rupture of membranes, GBS infection, hemorrhage, depression etc…